EricSmithMU/Creating-a-GitHub-Account-Tutorial/README.md

-# Creating-a-GitHub-Account-Tutorial
+# Intro to Git and GitHub
 By: Eric Smith
-This tutorial will help new incoming freshman in college to create a GitHub account.
+This tutorial will help new incoming freshman in college become familar with GitHub.
 This is a very simple tutorial with only a few steps.
-It will help get freshman on their feet in a new environment of learning and coding by simply creating an account.
+It will help get freshman on their feet in a new environment of learning and coding.

-# How to contribute

-This tutorial is licensed under a [*Creative Commons Attribution-ShareAlike 4.0*](https://creativecommons.org/licenses/by-sa/4.0/) license.
-Everyone is free to add, edit and correct the tutorial.
+# What is Git

+Git is a version control system (VCS) for tracking changes in computer files and coordinating work on those files among multiple people.
+It is primarily used for source code management in software development, but it can be used to keep track of changes in any set of files.
+As a distributed revision control system it is aimed at speed, data integrity, and support for distributed, non-linear workflows.
+…every Git directory on every computer is a full-fledged repository with complete history and full version tracking abilities, independent of network access or a central server.(https://en.wikipedia.org/wiki/Git)

 # Editing basics